hSaria/ChromaTerm/readme.md

 The only difference is that the **direct** mode runs with the `-e` flag.
 For example:
 ```
-ct -e "#highlight {%d.%d.%d.%d} {bold green}; #write {./chromatermrc_for_ipv4}; #run BASH_SESSION bash"
+ct -e "#highlight {%d.%d.%d.%d} {bold green}; #write {./chromatermrc_for_ipv4}; #run /bin/bash"
 ```

-This example will open up CT--, create a new highlight rule, write all rules and configuration to a file, run a process (bash, in this case) under a session called BASH_SESSION.
-Once the BASH_SESSION ends (process closes), CT-- will close.
-You can still run commands even when you're in the middle of a session; just prefix your command just as you would normally do, with a #, or the configured command character (it can be changed; see `#help config`).
+This example will open up CT--, create a new highlight rule, write all rules and configuration to a file, run a process (bash, in this case).
+Once the process closes, CT-- will close, too.

+You can still run commands even while a process is running; type # on a new line that is empty then follow it with the require command.
+You can change the default command character (#); see `#help config`.

 ## Commands
 Below are quick summaries for some of the important commands.